 What the heck is Interstellar Orchard about you ask?
 A few things really.

 This site is about traveling.
 Full-time travel with a small footprint, solo, and on a budget to be more precise.
 My name is Becky Schade, and I hit the road in September 2012 at the age of 28 in a small camper trailer.
-I've been nomadic ever since.
+I was a nomad for eight years.

 Instead of following the masses and suffering through the daily 9 to 5 grind of work until retirement, I said screw the status-quo and started working on my dreams of perpetual exploration, growth, and adventure.

 I am not rich.
-I've made less than $30,000 a year my whole adult life, and since hitting the road I've thrived on about $16,000 a year.
+I've made less than $30,000 a year my whole adult life, and while on the road I thrived on about $16,000 a year.
 I am not a genius.
 I was a truly average student in high school and college, no honors courses or distinctions of merit here.
 What I am though is determined to make my life the best it can be, no holds barred.
 And if I can do it, so can you.
 And no, it need not involve deprivation or unnecessary risk.
 Which brings me to the next point:

 Living a Deliberate Life

 How many people do you suppose spend more time planning a two-week vacation then they do planning their lives?
 I was totally one of those people.
 But then I had a wake-up call, an epiphany, an “ah-hah!” moment.
 Just because most people live that way doesn't mean we have to.

 Going full-time RVing was my first big dream, the one thing I couldn't not do.
 What's yours?
 Have you even given yourself permission to think about it before?

 It's time to start taking your dreams very seriously.
 It's been proven: on their deathbeds, people regret the things they never got around to trying more than the mistakes they may have made.
 This site will show you how to turn your dreams into reality and lead a more fulfilling, meaningful life.